ttdoucet/ttdoucet.github.io/softrock/index.md

 There are about 18 surface mount bypass capacitors on the bottom of the board, which are pretty easy to do with only a little practice.
 Most of the ICs are also surface mount.
-Most are also easy, but a couple are tricky--the very small 3.3-volt regulator caused me the most trouble.
+Most are also easy, but a couple are tricky---the very small 3.3-volt regulator caused me the most trouble.
 But there were no serious problems with them and it is a skill well worth developing.

 The rest of the parts are all through hole and easy to solder.
 The part placement is surprisingly